hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

 where :math:`\mathcal{D}=\{\{(s_t, a_t, r_t)\}_{t=0}^T\}_{i=1}^n` is the logged dataset with :math:`n` trajectories of data.
 :math:`T` indicates step per episode. :math:`\hat{Q}(s_t, a_t)` is the estimated state-action value and :math:`\hat{V}(s_t)` is the estimated state value.
+DM has low variance, but can incur bias due to approximation errors.

 .. image:: ./images/bias_dm.png
-    :scale: 47%
+    :scale: 45%
-    :align: left
+    :align: center

+|

 .. image:: ./images/variance_dm.png
-    :scale: 47%
+    :scale: 45%
-    :align: right
+    :align: center

-DM has low variance, but can incur bias due to approximation errors.
+|
+The variance of DM is smaller than that of TIS.
+On the other hand, the bias of DM is larger than that of TIS.

     * :class:`DiscreteDirectMethod`
     * :class:`ContinuousDirectMethod`